 In NH as well as in many other states one must serve an apprenticeship prior to taking the electrical journeyman exam.
-The NH Bureau of Electrical Safety and Licensing is the agency responsible for licensing electricians.
+The Joint Board of Licensure and Certification is the agency responsible for licensing electricians.

-All apprentice electricians must be employed by a master electrician and registered with the NH Bureau of Electrical Safety and Licensing.
+All apprentice electricians must be employed by a master electrician and registered with the Joint Board of Licensure and Certification, Electricians' Board.
 All electrical installations performed by an apprentice electrician must be directly supervised by a journeyman or master electrician.
-Apprentices are required to carry an apprentice identification card issued by the Bureau.
+Apprentices are required to carry an apprentice identification card issued by the Electricians' Board.
 This card must be renewed each year.

 To be eligible for the journeyman licensing exam an apprentice electrician must provide documentation of 8,000 hours (approximately 2000 hours per year) of practical work experience in the electrical trade under the supervision of a journeyman or master electrician and a minimum of 576 hours of apprenticeship related instruction over four years.
 Documentation showing a minimum of 144 hours per year of related instruction is required for apprentices as part of the application process for the exam.